 Many students view community college as a stepping stone to a four-year university.
 It’s a great way to earn an associate’s degree and save some money in the process.
 In fact, 37% of students transfer colleges each year.

-If you’re planning on transferring to university from community college, it’s critical to prepare and plan ahead.
+If you’re planning on transferring to a university from a community college, it’s critical to prepare and plan ahead.
 Below you’ll find everything you need to know for a smooth transition.

 Contact an academic advisor

 Academic advisors are on campus as a resource to help you achieve your academic goals.
 Many are knowledgeable about what articulation agreements they may have with other schools.
 Articulation agreements are when two schools agree to accept credits from one another as well as outline the transition process.

 One semester before you plan to transfer, contact the academic advisor from the school you’re interested in attending.
 They will help you complete the transfer process and make sure things go smoothly.